 - Your first follow up appointment with your doctor will be within 3-7 days of your surgery.
 At this visit, x-rays will be obtained and a new sterile dressing will be re-applied.
 You may be placed in a walking boot at your surgeon's discretion.
-You can begin full weightbearing in the boot.
-You will take the boot off to shower and to sleep. - Continue to elevate the surgical foot as much as possible.
+You can begin full weightbearing unless the incision in on the bottom of your foot. - Continue to elevate the surgical foot as much as possible.
 It is critical to elevate as much as possible while the skin is healing.
 If you have been cleared to return to work, you will still need to elevate throughout the day. - If surgery was performed to your right foot, your doctor will clear you for driving around 2-4 weeks following surgery.
-Do not drive in the walking boot.
+Do not drive in a walking boot.
 Use a rigid sandal or the post op shoe that was given to you the day of surgery.